 - Where is she at?

-We can rewrite both without the unnecessary ending prepositions:
+We can rewrite both sentences without the unnecessary prepositions at the end:

 - Where is my wallet?